 Company's operating segments are are currently monitored and directed separately as each of them represents a separate business area that offers various products and bears various business risks and rewards.
-Company's operating segments include the business fields by individual lines of medicinal forms production - tablets, ampoules, medical products other.
+Company's operating segments include the business fields by individual lines of medicinal forms production - tablets, ampoules, medical products and other forms.